nvieira-mcgill/alala/docs/index.rst

      >>> finalrawdata.value_at(ra, dec) # get the flux at this RA, Dec for all raw data
      >>> finalrawdata.background() # naively estimate background as median of the whole image for all raw data

-We can also examine the radial PSF for a given RA, Dec. **This method is more involved and requires that you first refine the astrometry of all the raw data.
-It is not very useful at the moment, so feel free to skip this next snippet.** To do so:
+We can also examine the radial PSF for a given RA, Dec. **This method is more involved and unreliable right now, so feel free to skip this next snippet.** To do so:

 .. code-block:: python